Jordan-Lee-Entertainment/elixire/docs/design_choices.md

 for a mostly HTTP-based application.

 While Phoenix and Cowboy do a great job, we find Elixir's process model to be unnecessary for our use case.
-(Able to be understood by the majority of developers is a big reason.)
+(Not being able to be understood by the majority of developers is a big reason.)

 ## Why Sanic and not Flask, aiohttp, etc?